 In certain circumstances, a child may wish to confide in a trusted member of staff.
-They should be made aware before any disclosure that information may have to be passed on to the Designated Safeguarding Lead (DSL) - Executive Headteacher / Head Of Education name ot the Deputy Designated Safeguarding Lead (DDSL) - Lead Teacher name.
+They should be made aware before any disclosure that information may have to be passed on to the Designated Safeguarding Lead (DSL) or the Deputy Designated Safeguarding Lead (DDSL).
 If there is a concern about the child's safety, then teachers and the DSL should follow the guidelines in the Safeguarding Policies.